kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_1.md

 ##	What is Machu Picchu?
 Machu Picchu is a decentralized and trusted social network, where the Persons-in-Need ("**PnD**") post their profiles, their activities, their needs, while keeping ownership of their data.

-Using Machu Picchu, all services to the **PnD** can use this trusted social network to provide assistance to these beneficiaies via decentralized protocols and smart contracts.
+Using Machu Picchu, all services to the **PnD** can use this trusted social network to provide assistance to these beneficiaries via decentralized protocols and smart contracts.

 Watch the 1-minute video here: https://youtu.be/joPwVTsLojU